george-hawkins/pololu-romi-jetbot/romi-notes.md

 10. Now install the ball caster in the rear socket (the one that's firmly part of the chassis, as opposed to the front one which is supported by a flexible arm).

+**Update:** a front caster is also needed - after trying it out without one I found that the whole setup really is quite heavy and when it comes to a sudden halt it would tip forward onto the front edge with a bang.
+The front socket is only attached to the overall chassis by a thin arm - this looks like the least robust bit of the thing, so be careful installing the front caster (though if you mess things up a replacement [chassis base plate](https://www.pololu.com/product/3516) does just cost US$8).
+Without a rubber band on the top side of the socket (see the [assembly guide](https://www.pololu.com/docs/0J68/all#4) for more details) it's too flexible (on sudden stops the top of the socket ends up banging off the bottom of the control board).
+I used a 22x3mm nitrile o-ring (you should be able to pick them up in a hardware store) - it was quite hard to get on but proves to be the perfect size (though at 3mm it's a little too fat - 2.5mm would be better).

 11. Put the tires on the wheels and attach the wheels to the motor shafts.

 12. Load the battery compartment.